Transition Safety Glasses: Pros and Cons

 Light transitional lenses can’t be polarized, so you’ll probably experience a glare if you attempt to wear them near water or snow.
 Something to keep in mind if you’re looking for safety glasses to protect your eyes during outdoor sports like snowboarding or wakeboarding.

-Nothing lasts forever: if you have light transitional lenses, they may wear out faster, requiring you to buy a new pair sooner.
+Nothing lasts forever: If you have light transitional lenses, they may wear out a little bit faster, requiring you to buy a new pair sooner than with some other, longer-lasting options.
+The difference is nothing drastic, but it may be something to keep in mind if you want to be in it for the long (long, long) haul.

 When the photochromic layer begins to wear out, you’ll notice that your lenses take a longer time to move through shades.
 They also won’t get as dark in daylight, which can render them useless.
 You’ll know it’s time to replace them when they begin to develop a yellow tint when the lenses should be clear.